Generalization of the Extended Minimal Excludant of Andrews and Newman: Introduction

 \section{Introduction}

-In a series of two papers in 2019 and 2020, Andrews and Newman introduced the minimal excludant or mex of an integer partition function and initiated the study of the connections of the mex and its extended functions to other partition statistics.
-For an integer partition $\pi$, mex($\pi$) is defined as the smallest positive integer that is not a part of $\pi$ \cite{An-New19}. \\
+In a series of two papers \cite{An-New19, An-New20}, Andrews and Newman introduced the minimal excludant or mex of an integer partition function and initiated the study of the connections of the mex and its extended functions to other partition statistics.
+Given a partition $\pi$ of an integer $n$, they defined mex($\pi$) to be the smallest positive integer that is not a part of $\pi$ \cite{An-New19}.